warthog-network/docs/links.md

 * [Mining tutorial](https://www.youtube.com/watch?v=rIWc19lH9PQ) by BearMarketMiner (in english)
 * [Mining tutorial](https://www.youtube.com/watch?v=ZtlFF5ieexU) by Luketherock868 Mining (in english)
 * [Mining tutorial](https://www.youtube.com/watch?v=GMjIKUsW9j8) by Makertronic (in french)

+**NOTE**:

+- If a link is missing, don't hesitate to make a PR or tell us on discord.